syntex82/WordPress-Node/README.md

 ## ✨ Features

-WordPress Node CMS provides a comprehensive set of features for building modern web applications, from simple blogs to complex e-commerce and e-learning platforms.
+NodePress CMS provides a comprehensive set of features for building modern web applications, from simple blogs to complex e-commerce and e-learning platforms.

 <br />